Tree of Smoke: Plot

-Tree of Smoke is an American novel about the Vietnam War by Denis Johnson.
+Tree of Smoke is an American novel about the Vietnam War.
 It primarily follows William "Skip" Sands, a newly minted CIA agent operating in Vietnam during the American insurgency.
 It also follows James Houston, an infantry private, his brother Bill, and a Canadian nurse named Kathy Jones.
 The novel moves between 1963 and 1970, setting its epilogue in 1983, in the aftermath of the war.
 The eponymous Tree of Smoke is a vast collection of index cards containing intelligence collected by Skip's uncle, the WWII war hero and CIA operative Colonel Francis Xavier Sands.

 William "Skip" Sands is a newly-minted member of the CIA Psy Ops team.
 He is following in the footsteps of his uncle, Colonel Francis Xavier Sands, a hard-drinking WWII war hero and legendary CIA operative.
 Colonel Sands assigns Skip the daunting task of copying and cross-referencing a huge set of index cards containing information about people, places, and events.
 The Colonel believes these cards, which he calls the Tree of Smoke, represent vital intelligence that will help the Americans win the war.
 Skip soon realizes that the information is outdated and useless, but he continues to work on the task.

 Skip is sent by his uncle to Mindanao, Philippines to gather intelligence on a priest suspected of gun running.
 Though Skip finds no such evidence, the priest is nevertheless assassinated by Dietrich Fest, a German assassin contracted by the CIA.
 Skip believes this murder to be a grave error, but does not mention the Colonel's involvement in his report.
 As a reward and per Skip's request, the Colonel has Skip sent to the Foreign Language School in Monterey, California, to learn Vietnamese.
 He is later reassigned to Vietnam.